Code of Conduct

 • Support the club’s fund-raising activities where possible.

-• If your son requires hospital treatment a parent must attend.
+• If your son/daughter requires hospital treatment a parent must attend.

 • Emphasise skill development and practice over winning and how they benefit your child (and other children/players).